Cornwall College, England: Campuses

 There are eight campuses within the Cornwall College group, at Camborne, Newquay, Sisna Park, St Austell, Duchy College, Rosewarne and Stoke Climsland, Bicton College and Falmouth Marine School.

 Since 2000 Newquay Zoo has provided teaching input and practical opportunities for FE and HE students enrolled at the adjacent Newquay Centre for Applied Zoology Cornwall College Newquay on zoological conservation, education and media courses.
 The campus is based next to Newquay Zoo.
 This unusual and innovative partnership project was recognised by a BIAZA zoo education award in 2003 and 2016.

 Courses

-With more than 15,000 learners each year, The Cornwall College Group teaches more apprenticeships, more adult learners and more HE in FE learners than any other college in Devon and Cornwall.
+With more than 15,000 learners each year, The Cornwall College Group is the South West's top performing college for apprenticeships.

 It offers in excess of 2,000 technical and professional qualifications, alongside GCSEs and Access to Higher Education.